CilantroLeaver/microservices-docker/README.md

 # Automated Docker Image Creation

-A basic Node.js "Hello World" web app which demonstrates the ability of a Bash script to spin up Docker images on Linux.
+A basic Node.js "Hello World" web app which demonstrates the ability of a Bash script to spin up Docker images.

 **Requirements:**
 1. Linux OS